GeoscienceAustralia/BAL/docs/training/execution.rst

 BAL in areas where there is only one input data (i.e. DEM or classified vegetation).
 The :guilabel:`As Specified Below` option allows users to manually select an area of interest.
-This may be a subset of the complete coverage of teh DEM and classified vegetation.
+This may be a subset of the complete coverage of the DEM and classified vegetation.
 If the specified region is larger than the intersection of the inputs, then the extent of the intersection of the inputs will be used.